Best Areas to Invest in Manhattan

 Downside: The main downside is higher price point, for both resale and new launch property.
 New developments like 111 Murray are almost all sold out.
 While current buyers are getting a better deal than pre-construction buyers, prices are definitely Tribeca level.

 West Village (Constant seller’s market and high prices)

-Upside: Inventory in West Village is extremely tight and this area is still a seller’s market despite the Manhattan market correction.
+Upside: Investing in West Village is a stable strategy because inventory is extremely tight and this area is always a seller’s market, even during market corrections.
 The Village comprise low rise buildings and tree-lined streets.
 Full of personality and celebrities, West Village can be mistaken for a European town if you forget you’re in Manhattan.
 There are few new launch projects in West Village and it’s partly because much of the Village is landmarked.
 Condo projects like Ian Schrager’s 160 Leroy and Cook + Fox’s 150 Charles Street are among the best success stories for new development projects in Manhattan.

 Downside: Prices are high and inventory limited.
 Doing a quick search on streeteasy for condos between $1 to $2 million, there are only 20 listings on the market.
 For comparison, a similar search for FiDi shows 145 listings.
 For the same price of a luxury building in FiDi, one gets a studio in an old building in West Village.
 Many West Village condos are not full service residential condominiums with nice amenities.
 New development projects are small boutique developments with large units and commensurately high prices.

 Billionaire’s Row (Trophy building, need Central Park views)